kalenobrien15/sbox-Kals-2D-Toolbox/README.md

 - Box visualised in the editor viewport when the GameObject is selected
 - Slides along surfaces rather than stopping dead on collision
 - Ignores objects tagged `player` and `trigger`

+> Note: `Collider2D` uses trace sweeps, not physics — s&box's `ITriggerListener` will not fire for this collider.
+Use the position overlap approach in `DamageZone2D` and `Checkpoint2D` instead.

 ---